-Connect data from Microsoft 365 Defender to Azure Sentinel
+Connect data from Microsoft 365 Defender to Microsoft Sentinel

 Microsoft 365 Defender was formerly known as Microsoft Threat Protection or MTP.